 Q: Is Golden Bear Orientation (GBO) in person?

-A: Yes- Spring 2023 will be done in a fully in person format.
+A: Yes- Fall 2023 will be done in a fully in person format.
 There may be limited virtual access to programming such as livestreams and recordings of events, but there is no overall virtual orientation experience.
-Those who are unable to attend orientation in-person or have extenuating circumstances are encouraged to check out our Policies page of our website and fill out the Golden Bear Orientation Spring 2023: Exemption and Accommodations form by Sunday, December 11.
+Those who are unable to attend orientation in-person or have extenuating circumstances are encouraged to check out our Policies page of our website and fill out the Golden Bear Orientation Fall 2023: Exemption and Accommodations form by Sunday, July 16.
 You can reference the emails from New Student Services for details and the GBO Sample Schedule page for updated schedules.

 Q: I have unique circumstances that may limit how I am able to engage in GBO programs and/or other experiences.
 What can NSS do?

 A: If you believe you will not be able to engage with GBO or may need unique accommodations to participate in the program due to your circumstances, reach out to New Student Services as soon as possible.
 More information about this process can be found on the Policies page of our website.

 Q: Is there a cost associated with Golden Bear Orientation?

 A: Yes, all new students are required to pay the New Student Programming Fee.
 You will be assessed a fee on your first semester CalCentral bill.
 The New Student Programming Fee is $475 for incoming Fall 2023 and Spring 2024 undergraduates ($320 for UCEAP students).
 If applicable, look at your financial aid package to see if this fee will be covered by financial aid in the form of the “New Student Grant.”
 If you have financial concerns related to the New Student Programming Fee, please complete the Golden Bear Orientation Fall 2023: Exemption and Accommodations form (Those who receive a full exemption will have the New Student Programming Fee removed).
 Please refer to our Office of the Registrar Tuition & Fees page for more details on student fees.